-Representatives from two Hunterdon County Guilds—one for knitting and crocheting and the other, for rug artisans—were happy to chat and describe the fine displayed work of their members.
-Likewise, Handweavers of nearby Bucks County, PA offered a friendly introduction to their crafts.
+Representatives from two Hunterdon County Guilds—one for knitting and crocheting and the other for rug artisans—were happy to chat and describe the fine displayed work of their members.
+Likewise, Handweavers of nearby Bucks County, Pennsylvania, offered a friendly introduction to their crafts.

-The Garden State Sheep Breeders sponsor the festival, and they’ve extended the exhibits to include alpacas, rabbits, llamas, and goats, in addition to rare breed sheep to celebrate the fiber arts.
+The Garden State Sheep Breeders sponsor the festival, and the exhibits include alpacas, rabbits, llamas, goats, and rare breed sheep to celebrate the fiber arts.

-Their sharing of knowledge and tips were a reminder of how much wisdom can be passed along when a circle of women creates together.
+Their sharing of knowledge and tips was a reminder of how much wisdom can be passed along when a circle of women creates together.
 Marian Ju-Scozzare was kindly donating proceeds from the sale of some of her hand-dyed yarns to hurricane relief.
 Her “Marianated Yarns” are hand dyed in her kitchen, and her brightly colored skeins are available from her Marianated Yarns website.

 After a long day’s walk around the diverse exhibits, I was ready for a spinning (yarn) and yoga retreat.
-Or maybe a less energetic Bed and Breakfast stay in the loft above the barn at Buck Brook Alpacas in Roscoe, NY.
+Or maybe a Bed and Breakfast stay in the loft above the barn at Buck Brook Alpacas in Roscoe, NY.

 More Festivals in Hunterdon

 Hunterdon County, NJ, continues an active 4-H program, including an annual fair in August.
 The Rutgers University Cooperative Extension of the Agricultural Experiment Station advertises an active program for kids in Hunterdon—from alpaca enthusiasts to robotics building.
 In the Fall, there are craft and antique fairs of interest to crocheters, mostly in Ringoes (near Lambertville) and Flemington.

 Along the Delaware River: Lambertville and New Hope